juj/wasm_webgpu/README.md

 ## 🧪 Samples

-Several test cases are available under the `samples/` subdirectory.
+Several test cases are available in the [samples/](samples/) subdirectory.

 Don't expect flashy demos.
 The test cases exercise features relevant to data marshalling between WebAssembly and JavaScript languages, and are not intended to showcase fancy graphical effects.